Big Beach Clean

 For this reason, we asked volunteers from all over Ireland to get involved, no matter how far from the coast they are based in.
 By joining the Big Beach Clean initiative, our volunteers helped prevent litter entering our waterways and seas by holding a clean up no matter where they are in the country and tackling the problem at source.

-This year, over 400 beach cleans took place last year as part of our Big Beach Clean, with volunteers removing at least 42 tonnes of litter across the country!
+Last year, over 400 beach cleans took place last year as part of our Big Beach Clean, with volunteers removing at least 42 tonnes of litter across the country!